fred-c1/MAMGI/README.md

 # MANGI

-Modular Architecture for Motor-Generator Inverter
+MANGI = Modular Architecture for Motor-Generator Inverter

-1	Scope
+# Scope
 Specify a modular architecture for electric motor-generator inverters.
 The specification defines:
 -	The architecture diagram